aigarsdz/brume/README.md

 ## Usage

 To use brume, download the ZIP file and extract it's contents.
 Open up *_config.yml* file and fill in values for author (your name), description (blog description) and url (blog url).
 You should also edit the About page content in *about/index.md*.
-If you want to remove or add additional links in the navigation menu, it can be done using the *_config.yml* file as well.
+If you want to remove or add additional links to the navigation menu, it can be done using the *_data/links.yml* file.

 Express your thoughts about it on Twitter [@aigarsdz](http://twitter.com/aigarsdz), and help me make brume better!